CodePhilanthropist/Balut-Vendor-System/README.md

 # Balut-Vendor-System
-A JavaFX Program to Manager Balut Business
-I created this thing to basically present as my final research project in Cebu Technological University.
-Imma update this readme after the defense.
-This repo will also be maintained by me.
-So yeah, stay tuned!
+A JavaFX application for managing a Balut business.
+I developed this to present as my final research project at Cebu Technological University.
+After the defense, I'll update this readme.
+This repo will be maintained by me as well.
+So, keep an eye out!